ShipStream/openmage-sync/README.md

 The following Role Resources are required for best operation with the ShipStream plugin:

 - Sales / Order / Change status, add comments
-  - *set the order status to Complete after fulfillment*
+  - *required to set the order status to Complete after fulfillment*
 - Sales / Order / Retrieve orders info
-  - *get basic order information pertinent to fulfillment*
+  - *required to get basic order information pertinent to fulfillment*
 - ShipStream Sync
-  - *the custom API methods added by this extension*
+  - *use the custom API methods added by this extension*

 ## ShipStream Setup

-The ShipStream plugin will need the API URL of your store which should be the base url ending with `/api/soap/` and the API User and API Password created in the step above.
+The ShipStream plugin will need the following information:

+- The API URL of your store which should be the Magento admin site base url plus `/api/soap/`
+- The API User and API Password (created in the step above)
+- The name of the order status to use for automatic import (e.g. "Processing" or "Ready to Ship")

 # Customization